fago/rules/README.txt

  * Copy the whole rules directory to your modules directory and activate the rules module.
+ * You don't need to enable the "rules simpletest" module unless you want to run the tests!
  * You can find the admin interface at /admin/rules.

 Notes: